VirusTotal/vt-use-cases/API v2-v3 Migration Guide.md

 ### Download files’s network traffic <a name="set2.2"></a>

 During the file’s sandbox detonation, the network traffic is monitored and stored in a PCAP file.
 This file can be downloaded for further analysis outside of VirusTotal’s environment.
-Please note that both API versions proved the PCAP file generated with v3.

 The code snippet below, stores the PCAP network traffic file of a given file detonation on a given sandbox.
-It requires a file identifier (SHA256, SHA1 or MD5 hash), a sandbox name and the name that the PCAP file has to be saved with.
+The file identifier (SHA256, SHA1 or MD5 hash), a sandbox name, and the desired name for the PCAP file are required.
 As a result the status of the request is printed out.

 ```python
 import os